 Sony Xperia Ear: Price and release date

-The Sony Xperia Ear as we've already mentioned will cost £179 in the UK and all pre-orders will receive a £45 voucher that can be used against buying a Sony smartphone.
-There's no US pricing yet, but we'll keep you posted when we know more.
+The Sony Xperia Ear as we've already mentioned will cost $194.
+All UK pre-orders will receive a £45 voucher that can be used against buying a Sony smartphone.

 The fact that Sony is launching a hearable by the end of the year, even if it was delayed, is part of an exciting trend, as we see earbuds going totally wireless.